 Running Watch With Music

-If your running watch has the capability to listen to music on it as well, then you can kill two birds with one stone—track your runs and listen to music.
+If your running watch has the capability to play music, then you can kill two birds with one stone—track your runs and listen to music.
 And you won’t have to worry about an additional device, so that’s a plus.

 On the flip side, it might be harder to scroll through music, so you’ll have to have a pre-set playlist, and you’ll probably have to use wireless earbuds or headphones.
 If you prefer wired headphones, this could be a downside.